lamir-workshop/lamir-workshop.github.io/call4papers/index.md

 double-blind review process, please avoid posting the manuscript on public websites (e.g., arXiv) or promoting the work in any way (e.g., social media, mailing lists) during the review period.

+### AI Usage Policy

+Use of Large Language Models (LLMs): We welcome authors to use any tool that is suitable for preparing high-quality papers and research.
+However, we ask authors to keep in mind two important criteria.
+First, we expect authors to document their methodology clearly for upholding scientific rigorousness and transparency standards.
+For example, the use of LLMs in experimentation should be described if it is an important, original, or non-standard component of the approach.
+Similarly, the use of LLMs in literature review, result analysis, and other important aspects of research should also be declared.
+The use of programming aids, spell checkers, grammar correction tools for editing purposes does not need to be documented.
+Second, authors are responsible for the entire content of the paper, including all text, figures, and references.
+Therefore, while authors are welcome to use any tool they wish for preparing and writing the paper, they must ensure that all content is correct and original.

+All authors should take full responsibility to understand the advantages and limitations of using any tools and resources when preparing their scientific publications.
+Some (including free) tools may retain input data for further model training purposes, so authors should exercise caution to account for individual privacy considerations.
+High-level instructions could potentially result in hallucinations when generating plots, risking scientific integrity.
+It is the author’s responsibility to verify the tools are used in a scientifically responsible manner.

+LAMIR 2026 reserves the right to investigate at any time whether this policy was adhered to, including during review, after paper acceptance, publication, or the conference.
+If an investigation determines a violation, LAMIR 2026 reserves the right to reject or revoke the paper.
+In particular, LAMIR 2026 pays special attention to hallucinated references as they may contaminate the literature permanently - if hallucinated references are found during the review process, the paper will be immediately rejected.
+If hallucinated references are found after paper acceptance, the paper will be revoked from the proceedings.

 <!-- ### Important Dates for Authors